akiraohgaki/devbox/README.md

 ### Use with terminal

-You can also running the container with any command like zsh so that Visual Studio Code Server does not start automatically.
+You can also run the devbox container with any command like zsh so that Visual Studio Code Server does not start automatically.

 ```sh
 docker run --name devbox -ti docker.io/akiraohgaki/devbox zsh